Only Seven Years! Let's Make It Eight

 Bulldog' Favorite Dish

-The old propaganda which says that the Bulldogs haven't got chance against Kansas Wesleyan is making its annual appearance.
+The old propaganda which says that the Bulldogs haven't got a chance against Kansas Wesleyan is making its annual appearance.
 This type of propaganda is the favorite dish on the Bulldog's menu, and we would be very unhappy If we were forced to do without,.
 Giant-killers like this dish about as well as Popeye likes his spinach and as the Bulldogs hare been eating no other dessert they will be ready to tear after the Coyotes tomorrow afternoon.

 Predicted Losers Win